troglobit/troglobit.github.io/content/project/finit.markdown

 -------------

 The following is an example of `/etc/finit.conf`.
-It can be split up in per-service `.conf` files in `/etc/finit.d/` to be able to change and reload the configuration at runtime.
+It can be split up in per-service `.conf` files in `/etc/finit.d/`, useful for distributions and to simplify changing service configuration at runtime.

 ```conf
 # /etc/finit.conf - System bootstrap for TroglOS